If you need to see a German doctor, this guide explains conditions for seeing a doctor in Germany and how to find a doctor in Germany.

 Cost of visiting the doctor in Germany

-If you are covered by state health insurance, bills from German doctors and specialists are sent straight to the insurance company, although you will be expected to cover a small co-payment fee.
+If you have state health insurance, bills from German doctors and specialists go straight to the insurance company.
+However, you will cover a small co-payment fee.
 If you have private health insurance, you will have to pay upfront and get reimbursed by your insurance company.

 Patients also have to contribute towards prescriptions and some additional costs including:

-- €10 towards prescriptions and treatments plus 10 percent of costs (children under 18 don’t pay)
+- €10 towards prescriptions and treatments plus 10% of costs (children under 18 don’t pay)

 - 10% towards medicines and bandages